Yubico/webauthn-recovery-extension/README.md

  1. Verify that `credential_id == E || LEFT(HMAC(mac_key, E || rp_id), 16)`.
 If
-    not, this `credential_id` was generated for a different backup authenticator than Bob or a different relying party than Robin, and is not processed further.
+    not, this `credential_id` was generated for a different backup authenticator than BA or a different relying party than RP, and is not processed further.

  1. Calculate `p = cred_key + s mod n`,
     where `n` is the order of the P-256 curve.

- 1. The private key is `p`, which Bob can now use to create a signature.
+ 1. The private key is `p`, which BA can now use to create a signature.

-As a result of these procedures, Bob will have derived `p` such that
+As a result of these procedures, BA will have derived `p` such that

     p * G = (cred_key + s) *   G =
           = cred_key * G + s * G =